JaneEvans/JaneEvans.github.io/README.md

     - My personal portfolio website.

 * [My Reading List](https://janeevans.github.io/myReads)
-    - A React bookshelf web app that allows you to select and categorize books that you have read, are currently, or want to read, as well as add more books into the bookshelf.
+    - A React bookshelf web app that allows you to select and categorize books that you have read, are currently reading, or want to read, as well as add more books into the bookshelf.

 * [Restaurant Review](https://janeevans.github.io/restaurant-review/)
     - A restaurant review website.